ltimsina/different-RentalPayments/README.md

     $ npm run start

-Runs the app in the development mode.<br>
+Runs the app in the browser development mode in port 3000.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>